konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### AC004

-*As an Architect/Migrator I want to be able to upload binaries from my workstation as input for an analysis.*
+*As an Architect/Migrator I want to be able to upload one binary from my workstation as input for the analysis of a single application.*

+**Acceptance criteria**

+- the dialog to upload appears if the persona selects the `Upload a local binary` in the `Source for analysis` drop-down list
+- the dialog to upload must state the maximum allowed size in MB
+- the dialog to upload must give an error message if the binary exceeds the maximum size
+- the dialog to upload must distill down the set of extensions to the one allowed (jar, war, ear)
+- the dialog to upload must have a progress bar to let the user how the uploading is progressing
+- the dialog to upload must have the cancel icon to stop an upload
+- the dialog to upload must have the delete icon for deleting an already uploaded binary

 ##### AC005